nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 title: Deploy Nebari on local machines
 description: Deploying Nebari on a local development environment with kind
 ---

-Nebari supports a "testing" mode that helps you develop and efficiently run Nebari on any environment, which can vary from a simple VM, a laptop, or a sizeable multi-node ecosystem.
+This installation mode is intended to be used as a debugging tool or, to some extent, as a preview of Nebari functionalities.
+Thus we do not recommend its use in a production environment, Nebari supports a "testing" mode that helps you develop and efficiently run Nebari on any environment, which can vary from a simple VM, a laptop, or a sizeable multi-node ecosystem.

 To operate in this mode, Nebari uses "kind" to maintain and deploy the Kubernetes environment where its resources will be integrated with.
 This deployment mode allows quicker feedback loops for development, as well as removes the requisites imposed by using a cloud Kubernetes cluster.